fluencelabs/examples/marine-examples/README.md

 ## Deploying Services

 In each of the examples we created modules and services configurations and tested and inspected them with the Marine REPL.
-Feels like we're all dressed up and nowhere to go.
 In this section we briefly discuss how to deploy our modules and configurations to the network as services using the *Greeting* example.

 Before we begin, you need to have the `aqua` tool installed.
 See the [Tools documentation](https://doc.fluence.dev/docs/knowledge_tools) for more information.